SmartX-Labs/SmartX-Mini/SmartX-Mini-2026/Experiment/Lab-2. InterConnect/Lab#2_InterConnect_v2R10_Eng.md

 Add the following line(Pi IP Address & Hostname) at the bottom of the file:

 <!--
-  Pi IP만 적는 것으로 수정합니다.
+  Modify to write Pi IP only.
   REF: Issue #98
 -->